simonmichael/hledger/hledger/hledger.m4.md

 # COSTING

 The `-B/--cost` flag converts amounts to their cost or sale amount at transaction time, if they have a [transaction price](#transaction-prices) specified.

+The `--infer-equity` flag generates conversion postings within equity to balance any transaction prices.
+The account used is "equity:conversion" by default, but this can be customised with an account declaration: `account <conversion_account>  Conversion`.

-If this flag is supplied, hledger will perform cost conversion first, and will apply any market price valuations (if requested) afterwards.
+If either of these flags are supplied, hledger will perform cost conversion first, and will apply any market price valuations (if requested) afterwards.

 # VALUATION

 Instead of reporting amounts in their original commodity, hledger can convert them to cost/sale amount (using the conversion rate recorded in the transaction), and/or to market value (using some market price on a certain date).
 This is controlled by the `--value=TYPE[,COMMODITY]` option, which will be described below.